cssinjs/jss/readme.md

 ### Example

 You think writing CSS in JS is ugly?
-Try [CSSX](https://github.com/krasimir/cssx), it compiles to JSS JSON and allows you to write  in CSSX language and render with JSS.
+Try [CSSX](https://github.com/krasimir/cssx), it compiles to JSS JSON and allows you to write  in CSSX language, but render with JSS.

 ```javascript
 export default {